 Let's face it, not everything can be perfect, and even the best deals may have a downside.

-- Few extras - SSE currently only offer a free router and Internet security software with their broadband packages, and lack extra incentives in comparison to many other providers.
+Few extras - SSE offer a free router and the arena Reward scheme with their broadband packages, but lack the extra incentives many other providers offer.
+Unless you're a regular of the SSE Arena or SSE Hydro, there's little to entice you.
 However, this more 'no frills' approach means they are able to concentrate more on the provision of your broadband and phone services.

-- Limited information - There's very little detailed information on the SSE website about telephone support opening hours and the typical ADSL headline speeds.
+Limited information - There's very little detailed information on the SSE website about telephone support opening hours.
 We would usually recommend that customers research these before signing up to a provider, though SSE should provide you with information about what speeds your line can support during the sign-up process.

 ◊ Inclusive Talk calls are for (i) local and national numbers beginning 01, 02 and 03 and (ii) 0845 & 0870 numbers.
 Excludes indirect access numbers and dial-up internet access.
 Inclusive calls are free up to 70 minutes.
 Any call duration over 70 minutes will be charged.
 Redial before 70 minutes to avoid charges.
 Fair use policy applies - maximum 1,000 minutes or 150 calls a month; whichever you reach first.
 If either of these limits is exceeded SSE will charge for these calls at the equivalent rate for non-inclusive periods.
 Daytime calls mean from 7am to 7pm Monday to Friday; Evening calls before 7am and after 7pm Monday to Friday; Weekend calls midnight Friday to midnight Sunday.
 For more information about call charges, see the Call Charges and Tariff Information PDF available from SSE product pages.